“Out of sight, out of mind”…

 - Fish: veggie fish is available as frozen “fish & chip” style filets

-- Ham: can use tempeh in different flavours or veggie ham sandwich meats
+- Ham: can use tempeh in different flavours or veggie ham sandwich meats, there’s even a vegan ham roast!

 - Hamburger: veggie ground round is made of soy and is a great source of protein and fibre with no fat or cholesterol and the typical 312g pouch is equivalent to a pound of hamburger, it’s also available in different flavours such as italian or mexican